Jul 18, 2022 - 12:20 pm

 Connected Kerb to install 1,000 on-street charge points in Gloucestershire

 Gloucestershire plans to install 1,000 on-street electric vehicle charging points over the next three years.
-The council has already appointed Connected Kerb to install and run the network of EV chargers.
+The Council has appointed Connected Kerb to install and run the network of EV chargers.
 Residents are being asked to give their views on locations.

 As for Connected Kerb, the British company specialises in on-street charging solutions.
 The chargers are made from recycled materials and use renewable energy.